introlab/ros_for_ios/README.md

     - ros_comm/client/roscpp
     - ros_comm/tools/rosconsole

 * ros (https://github.com/ros/ros.git)
 Main package
     - ros/roslib (removal of the rospack dependancy because no Python support on iOS)

-The headers of the common messages are put into a specific framework.
-By this way, they can be added with an usual include `#include <package/header.h>`.
+The headers of the ros messages are put into a specific directory.
+By this way, they can be added with `#include <message_package/header.h>`.
-In order to generate these frameworks you need a valid install of ROS on your computer (the header are copied from the installation directory).

 - rosgraph_msgs (included in ros_comm/messages/rosgraph_msgs/)
 - std_srvs (included in ros_comm/messages/std_srvs/)